isomerpages/imda-pixel/_stories/Driving growth with smart autonomy.md

 “We turned to the OIP because it offers easier and faster crowdsourcing and ensures the right fit of vendors from a diverse pool of technology providers.

+IMDA guided us through a structured process to better define our needs, objectives and parameters.
+It also worked closely with us to market our challenge, and to scout and connect us with the best ideas from the network of solutions providers,” Tan says.

+Amgen joined the OIP’s innovation call in June 2021 and was paired with Movel AI four months later.
+The AGV project is in its pilot phase.
+It was launched in December 2022.

+##### Bringing Businesses to the Next Level

+For Movel AI, which was founded in 2016, the partnership with Amgen has been equally impactful.

+“It gave us the opportunity to innovate and stretch ourselves,” says Movel AI’s chief executive Abhishek Gupta.

+It sourced the AGVs from another company and customised navigation solutions for them to meet Amgen’s needs.
+Movel AI’s flagship product, called Seirios, improves robotic navigation with simultaneous localisation and mapping technology (SLAM) so that robots can understand their environment more quickly.
+Users can track the robots’ movement in realtime through a sleek user interface accessible via any device, including desktops, tablets and mobile phones.

+Using Seirios, the AGVs’ movements are also accurate to within 2cm, crucial to navigating the Amgen factory’s narrow spaces.
+This precision extends to the AGVs’ forklifts.
+“As the forklift goes underneath the tote to lift it up, it has to be very exact, or it will hit the tote and cause an accident.”

+Gupta adds that the OIP is a boon to start-ups and smaller businesses.
+“It would have been very difficult for us to approach a big multinational corporation like Amgen directly.
+Being selected as Amgen’s partner has definitely elevated our standing and will instil confidence in potential clients.”

+Tan notes that companies can find the best fit for their needs through the OIP, since they work towards goals, rather than product specifications.
+This invites more innovative proposals.
+“Moreover, the OIP reduces the risks and barriers to getting customised technology solutions that go beyond those available in the market,” he says.

+He adds that Amgen will continue to partner IMDA to improve the speed to market of its products and serve more patients.